mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Krita's Luminosity is actually slightly different from Paint Tool Sai's and it replaces the relative brightness of color with the relative brightness of the color of the layer.

 Sai's Luminosity mode (called Shine in Sai2) is the same as Krita's *Luminosity/Shine (SAI)* mode, which is new in Krita 4.2.4.
-The Sai's Shade mode is the same as *Color Burn* and *Hard Mix* is the same as the lumi and shade mode.
+The Sai's Shade mode is the same as *Color Burn* and *Hard Mix* is the same as the Luminosity and Shade modes.

 Layers